-The silent film was incredibly entertaining, but Mr Disney did improve upon the original.
-Disney’s dwarfs were much easier to differentiate, and in a way this story was made for colour animation.
+The silent film was incredibly entertaining, but Mr. Disney did improve upon the original.
+Disney’s dwarfs were much easier to differentiate, and in a way, this story was made for color animation.
 The songs become more enjoyable when we could actually hear them sung.
 So, while Disney wasn’t the first to adapt the Brother’s Grim fairy tale, his film is the one all other Snow Whites are compared to.
 Pretty terrific animated remake, Aye!

 - The Wizard of Oz, 1939.

-- There are many second rate Oz movies out, and we often complain that they weren’t as good as the original.
+- There are many second-rate Oz movies out, and we often complain that they weren’t as good as the original.
 Unfortunately, the “original” that we’re thinking of was itself a remake of an adaptation.
-There were many silent Wizards of Oz, or black and white versions that didn’t have a colourful land of Oz.
+There were many silent Wizards of Oz, or black and white versions that didn’t have a colorful land of Oz.
 Even Laurel and Hardy made a Wizard of Oz film, 14 years before the one that we think of as the original.

 - The “original” is thought of as such because it wasn’t rushed into production as the others were.
 Many writers worked on it, and many effects were considered but rejected for cost reasons.
 Thanks to a great team working on pre-production, it was the first Wizard to truly have Wizardry worth watching.
-Playful team accept road adventure.
+A playful team accepts road adventure.

 - Ben Hur, 1959.

-- No, I’m not talking about the rushed together movie made in 2016.
-Rather, the colour version by Cecil B De Mille was a remake of a silent movie.
+- No, I’m not talking about the rushed-together movie made in 2016.
+Rather, the color version by Cecil B De Mille was a remake of a silent movie.

 The silent film (1925) was not bad, and starred one of Hollywood’s hottest Hispanic actors.
 You might not think of Ramón Novarro as Hispanic: in the days of silent cinema, no one could hear his Mexican accent.

 The score was also amazing, but unfortunately not every cinema could afford an orchestra and sound effects department.
-So, ordinary cinema goers could not hear how how the filmmakers intended Ben Hur to sound until a De Mille made his famous remake with Charlton Heston.
+So, ordinary cinemagoers could not hear how the filmmakers intended Ben Hur to sound until De Mille made his famous remake with Charlton Heston.
 Powerful Truths Attain Renowned Acknowledgement.

-If you make a remake or adaptation well enough, people won’t recognise it as such.
+If you make a remake or adaptation well enough, people won’t recognize it as such.
 If.

 Many remakes fail to live up to the original.
 Sometimes it’s because the marketing campaign is poorly planned, other times it’s because the film itself needed more work in the preparation stage.
 Perhaps the script was sent to actors before it was ready, or perhaps the film was undercapitalized.